-I think, how escape?
-Chinese boss lady say I run away, family must pay money back, paid for me.
-I sold girl, no can leave.
-I think…... find policeman, be safe.
+I think, how to escape?
+Chinese boss lady say, if I run away, family must pay money back paid for me, I sold girl, no can leave.
+I think… find policeman, be safe.

-Soon policeman, he come. …..
-Door it, tinkle.
+Soon policeman, he come… Door tinkle.
 I see him, think me now okay.
-He, go talk China boss lady.
+He, talk to China boss lady.
 No give her money.
-No ….. she give him money.
-She, call, ring bell, we stand for he, look-see.
-He, look, see, pick me.
-I take to room…….
-He, sex me, after sex me, I say him, take me out.
-Take me out with him.
-He, look-see me ….
+No, she give him money, ring bell, we stand for look-see.
+He pick me, sex me.
+After sex me, I say to him, take me out with him.
 He, laugh.
-He, say next time, he, take me out. …, He, take me jail.
-He, laugh, he, laugh at take me out, to jail while he dress up.
+He, say next time, he, take me out, take me jail.
+He, laugh at take me out, to jail while he dress up.

 "How’d you get here?